Blendify/blender-manual/blender_docs/manual/render/cycles/materials/displacement.rst

 Bump maps are really great for creating tiny details on a model, for example, pores or wrinkles on skin.
-Bump maps can be created in a 2D drawing, or photo editing application just remember to save the image as a greyscale to save memory while rendering.
+Bump maps can be created in a 2D drawing, or photo editing application just remember to save the image as a grayscale to save memory while rendering.

 .. important::